exonum/exonum-doc/src/advanced/services/configuration.md

 by the means of *proposing* a new configuration and *voting* for proposed configurations among the validators.

+One may need to change the global configuration for the following reasons:

+- Keys rotation
+- Validators changes (their number, nodes)
+- Fine tuning of consensus algorithm
+- Changes in services public configuration (e.g. anchoring period)

 ## General Idea

 Any validator node can propose a new configuration, by broadcasting a corresponding